 Ozzy received his Associate of Science in Physics from Chaffey College in Rancho Cucamonga before moving to San Diego in 2015 to pursue his undergraduate degree.
 In spring 2020, he graduated from San Diego State University with a bachelor’s degree in Interdisciplinary Studies with emphases in Engineering, Computer Science, and Counseling and Social Change.

 In his time at SDSU, Ozzy was very involved on campus in a variety of ways, especially in roles where he encouraged other foster youth to own their stories and follow their dreams.
 He served as the president of the Sigma Lambda Beta fraternity during the 2018-2019 school year, as a SOAR (Success, Opportunity, Academics, Relationship) mentor and assistant coordinator for the Office of Educational Opportunity Programs and Ethnic Affairs; and as an active member of Guardian Scholars.

 Ozzy is driven by a motivation to help foster youth succeed and is empowered through his experiences supporting others.
 He loves the feeling of knowing that together, youth who come from traumatic or uncertain backgrounds can truly thrive.

 As a member of the JIT team and former JIT participant, Ozzy hopes to support, inspire, and motivate participants along their journeys to self-sufficiency and well-being, and aims to serve as a role model for what you can achieve and overcome when you are surrounded by a community of support.
-In his role as Administrative Assistant Coordinator, Ozzy is a welcoming face for youth, leading orientations for new participants, greeting each person who visits the Mission Valley office, and collaborating with outside agencies to make sure our youth are getting the support they truly need.
+In his role as Youth Services Admin/Salesforce Specialist, Ozzy is a welcoming face for youth, leading orientations for new participants, greeting each person who visits the Mission Valley office, and collaborating with outside agencies to make sure our youth are getting the support they truly need.

 In his free time, Ozzy enjoys hanging out with his frat brothers, playing video games, and volunteering in the community with his fraternity.
 His future aspirations include becoming a college advisor for sciences or college coordinator and pursuing a master’s degree related to his passions.